Kizuna Encounter: Super Tag Battle

 Kizuna Encounter: Super Tag Battle is a 1996 weapon-based fighting game produced by SNK for the Neo Geo arcade and home platform.
 It is the sequel to Savage Reign.
 The European Neo-Geo home cartridge PAL release was rare, with only five known copies, making it a sought-after item in video game collecting (the Japanese AES version is not rare and is identical except for the packaging and inserts).

 Like its predecessor, it was ported to PlayStation 2 (released in Japan only), this compilation was re-released in the PlayStation Store for PlayStation 4 in December 2016.
 The Neo Geo version was released for the Wii Virtual Console in Japan on June 28, 2011.

+On October 11, 2025, the game was released for PCs (Steam), as a part of the Neo Geo Premium Selection by Code Mystics as Kizuna Encounter: Super Tag Battle "4Way Battle Version", this version features 4 players and online play with rollback netcode.

 Gameplay

 The Kizuna Encounter fighting system is similar to the Real Bout Fatal Fury fighting system.
 Notable additions include the tag system, in which players have the ability to switch characters in-game by pressing the tag button while standing in their team's tag area.
 If a player loses one character, regardless of their other character's vitality, they lose the match.
 A roll system similar to the one used in The King of Fighters is also present in Kizuna Encounter as well.